The INterview Process Step-by-step

 TYPES OF INTERVIEWS

 Be prepared for any type of interview.
-With a wide range of jobs and industries, comes a wide range of interview styles and hiring processes.
+There are many different kinds of interview styles and hiring processes, including:

 Job interviews are your chance to make a good first impression, learn more about your potential employer, and set yourself apart from the competition.
 Here are some tips for projecting a positive, professional image at your next interview: